Slumbering Self, 2024, oil on canvas, 91.5 x 152 cm

 Subject: Desert Mountain Range of my Dreams

-Selected as a Finalist in the 2025 Muswellbrook Art Prize, this large contemporary Australian landscape painting of outback mountains in the MacDonnell Ranges is the perfect statement artwork for a modern Australian home or office.
-It was created in my Blue Mountains studio and has been exhibited in galleries across New South Wales.
+Selected as a Finalist in the 2025 Muswellbrook Art Prize, this large landscape painting of the MacDonnell Ranges reflects both the vastness and spiritual depth of the Central Australian desert.
+Created in my Blue Mountains studio, it has been exhibited in galleries across New South Wales.

 Medium: Oil paint on stretched canvas, ready to hang